thorlorick/theWhiteout/ramblings.md

 The system is working and producing believable emergent behavior — a guard who patrols, spots, chases, attacks, searches, and decides to go home when comfort wins over curiosity.
 No combat system, health bars, or knockback yet — those are next.
 Knockback should slot in cleanly as a reflex interrupt that jolts the urge system emotionally based on personality, then lets the planner decide what happens next."

 ALRIGHT, ALRIGHT, ALRIGHT.....not bad....!!

+# March 23, 2026
+It's been a busy day...a day???? oh man....anyways.
+The reflex refactor, as it's coming to be known, was a mess.
+Luckily our component structure held firm and we contained the mess, but oh what a mess.
+I think we are close, but no testing has been done,....and still no combat system to speak of.
+We got rid of UE from the code, so everything says target this and target that...much more boring, but I understand the reasoning behind it.
+I also want/need to develop some more goals and actions for more advanced AI enemies. right now they just go off their urges...very, un-intelligent...but with a few more actions and possibly a few more urges, then we will have a nice system with costs and goals, and decisions.
+BUT, for now...combat!!!!!